nonotnoah/card-game/connection logic.md

 - check if socket has left `socket.roomID`

-- save `sessionID: { userID, username, roomID, connection: false}` in server storage
+- save `sessionID: { userID, username, roomID, connection: false }` in server storage

 ## on reconnect: